wjzijderveld/phpsummercamp-workshop/WORKSHOP.md

 ### Goals

-- Create some pages for a simple company website
+- Create some pages for a simple company website (keep it simple, we'll replace them later)
-- /cms
+    + /cms
         + /homepage
             - title: ?
             - content; ?
         + /about
             - title: ?
             - content: ?
-    + /press
-        - title: ?
-        - content: ?
-        + /media
-            + /envil.gif
-            + /explosive-tennisballs.jpg
-    + /policy.pdf
 - Composer install in /cms
 - Bootstrap a index.php application in /cms/web directory
 - Setup the PHPCR session to Jackrabbit
-- Display some of the content in your webbrowser based on the `REQUEST_URI`, skip nt:file for now.
+- Display the content pages in your webbrowser based on the `REQUEST_URI`, skip nt:file nodes for now.

-## Part 2
+## Part 2 - Structure your content

 ### Introduction

 - Introduction to NodeTypes, nt:unstructured, nt:file etc
-- Adding a custom namespace + nodeType (nt:simple_page)
+- Adding a custom nodeType (nt:simple_page)
-- Some tips on serving images
+- Some options for serving images
     - separate 'route' (/resource.php)
     - Just render them as base64 encoded data, because YOLO

 ### Goal

+Create the `nt:simple_page` NodeType and replace `/cms/homepage` and `/cms/about` with the new nodes with type `nt:simple_page`.

+Add a media node with the 2 images below it, and add the policy.pdf under /cms

++ /cms
+    + /media
+        + /envil.gif
+        + /explosive-tennisballs.jpg
+    + /policy.pdf

+Adjust your 'Router' to use a different 'Controller' based on the NodeType.

 Show an image 'gallery' on the media page with the 2 imported images.

- - Add a simple menu
-     - Choose a approach: properties to include/exclude, or a separate tree for menuitems

 ## Part 3

 ### Introduction

  - jcr:uuid
- - Using referencing to create custom routes
+ - Using referencing to create links

 ### Goal

-Create a menu on your site.
-You can choose your own solution.
+Create a menu on your site and add a new URL to an existing node (f.e. /documents/policy to policy.pdf)

 ## Part 4

 ### Introduction

+VersioningManager

 ### Goal

 Add versioning to your app, add a dropdown to your site where you can select the history.

 ## Part 5 - Bonus

 ### Goal